Amanda Knox joins forces with Monica Lewinsky to bring her story to television

 "She invited me up to her hotel room and gave me a pep talk and gave me some tea and checked in and just really big sister'd me through that experience," Knox says.

-Lewinsky, of course, was the former White House intern whose relationship in the late 1990's with then-U.S. President Bill Clinton turned into a public sex scandal.
+Lewinsky is the former White House intern whose relationship in the late 1990s with then-U.S. President Bill Clinton turned into a public sex scandal.
 Lewinsky was in her early 20s when the relationship started; she's now 52.
 Knox says though their circumstances were different, she and Lewinsky had much in common, including being interrogated by authorities at a young age.
-(Knox for 53 hours over five days by Italian police, Lewinsky for 11 hours by the FBI and prosecutors from the Office of Independent Counsel prosecutors.)
+(Knox for 53 hours over five days by Italian police, Lewinsky for 11 hours by the FBI and prosecutors from the Office of Independent Counsel.)

 "She was vilified and sexualized and made to feel like she was worthless and her only choice was to disappear," Knox says of Lewinsky.
 "All of those things are also what I went through."